pivotal-cf/docs-cloudbees/Jenkins.html.md

 Limitations with the current CloudBees Jenkins Enterprise for Pivotal CF product include:

-* Currently supported buildpacks are Java, Ruby, NodeJS
+* Currently supported buildpacks are Ruby and NodeJS
 * The operator's machine which is logged into Ops Manager installing the tile requires an internet connection to obtain the trial license
 * Test services are provisioned using the `jenkins` user.
 This requires this user to have access through the security groups to all of the possible test services that app developers will test against.
 * Credentials for the CF CLI have to be passed in the shell step